GVR Report cover Clinical Trials Market Size, Share & Trends Report

 Study Design Insights

-The interventional design segment dominated the market and accounted for the largest revenue share with 45.7% in 2022.
-It is one of the most prominent methods used in clinical trials.
-Interventional studies comprised 79.0% of the total registered studies as of May 2020, out of which the majority of studies were for drug or biologics, followed by behavioral, clinical procedure, and device interventional studies.
-These studies contribute to 94.0% of the total studies that posted results, out of which drug or biologics contribute the most, followed by behavioral, devices, and clinical procedure intervention studies.
+The interventional studies segment dominated the clinical trials market in 2025.
+It is one of the most widely used methods in clinical trials.
+Interventional studies accounted for over 75.0% of the total registered studies in 2022, of which most were drug or biologics, followed by clinical procedures, behavioral, and device interventional studies.
+These studies account for 94.0% of the total studies that posted results, with drug or biologics contributing the most, followed by behavioral, devices, and Clinical procedure intervention studies.

 Sponsor Insights